Restream/reindexer/readme.md

 	}
 ```

-### Searching in array fields with matching array indexes
+### Search in array fields with matching array indexes

 Reindexer allows to search data in array fields when matching values have same indexes positions.
 For instance, we've got an array of structures: